Minor Regenerative Medicine: a Game Changing Technology

 - will be able to detect and discuss ethical issues within the field of RM

-The minor Regenerative Medicine is open to students in their third year of Medicine, Clinical Technology, and NanoBiology.
+The minor Regenerative Medicine is open to students in their third year of Medicine, Clinical Technology, Life Sciences & Technology, and NanoBiology.

 Full attendance is mandatory and will be registered on a daily bases.
 Basic biological knowledge is highly recomended in order to fully appreciate the lectures.

 The language during the minor will be English.
-This includes the case study reports and presentations given by the students.
+This includes the research proposal and presentations given by the students.

 This minor offers a 2-week internship to a laboratory working in Regenerative Medicine.
 The laboratories that are willing to host are situated in throughout Europe or the Netherlands if preferred.